Worried about costs at this time of year? Need to give your bank balance a boost? There are some easy ways to make money before Christmas.

 Get in touch with your older suppliers as they may have credit leftover in an old account.

-It’s predicted some £235 million is waiting to go back to people who overpaid on gas and electric but didn’t get a refund when they left!
+It’s predicted some £235 million is waiting to go back to people who overpaid on gas and electricity but didn’t get a refund when they left!

 Getting an energy bill refund is easy – you just need to ask.

-It’s always a good idea to take some time every few months to have a proper look at your bank account.
+It’s always a good idea to take some time and have a proper look at your bank account.